 Dr. Leslie Pasco knows first-hand how discouraging low case acceptance can be.
 A few years out of dental school, she struck out on her own and purchased an established practice from a retiring dentist.
 As a young dentist treating the patients of the previous dentist, Dr. Pasco felt a lack of trust from her patients.
 Despite her best efforts to prescribe professional care, her patients would often tell her what treatment they needed – or didn’t need.

 Dr. Pasco was miserable.
 She struggled to connect with her patients and even considered leaving dentistry altogether.
 Yet before giving up, she decided to explore a new direction.
 It soon became clear that the problem was not with the patients but with her communication methods.
-To gain her patients’ trust and get their ‘yes’, Dr. Pasco needed to create a conversation around the prescription – talk with the patient about their dental needs, instead of at them.
+To gain her patients’ trust and get their ‘yes’, Dr. Pasco needed to create a conversation around the prescribed dental treatment, and talk with the patient about their dental needs.

 Today, she is not only a successful dentist with more than two decades of experience; she teaches seminars to other dentists on improving their case acceptance rate.